Deacon Litz: Personal life

 Litz was a hotel-keeper by trade, and was said to weigh 224 pounds.

-Due to his fame as a racecar driver, he appeared in the 1929 silent film Speedway.
+Due to his fame as a racecar driver, Litz appeared in the 1929 silent film Speedway.

 Racing career

 Litz started racing with his own home-made car on dirt tracks at county fairs soon after World War I. He began his professional career in 1927 and appeared in the 1929 silent film, Speedway, as an auto racer.

 Litz was a star when the Duesenberg and Miller racing cars dominated the tracks.
 He participated in many well-known races throughout his career, including the Indianapolis 500 and the Vanderbilt Cup.

-His best finish at the Indianapolis 500 was placing fourth in 1934.
+Litz's best finish at the Indianapolis 500 was placing fourth in 1934.
 Litz was the first person to apply to be in the 1935 Indianapolis 500, putting in his application six months before the race date.
 He was a 12-time starter at the Indianapolis 500.
 Litz was inducted into the Auto Racing Hall of Fame in 1964.

-He retired from the sport after his last Indianapolis 500 race in 1941.
+Litz retired from the sport after his last Indianapolis 500 race in 1941.
 Litz was noted for being an excellent speaker regarding the sport of speedway racing after his retirement.
 Litz died in Daytona Beach, Florida, in 1967.